 Announce a Music Release Event: Live Show, Livestream, or Listening Party

 If you play live shows, book a release show or a Live Stream and do something to make this show more special than the others.
-Decorate the venue, or your studio if you are live streaming.
-When we get back to everyday life and you can have a real release party at an actual venue, work with the bar to create a particular shot or cocktail, pre-sell a merch pack, hire a party bus, ask a food truck to pull outside the venue, etc.
+Decorate the venue or your studio if you are live streaming.
+When we get back to everyday life you can have a real release party at an actual venue, work with the bar to create a particular shot or cocktail, pre-sell a merch pack, hire a party bus, ask a food truck to pull outside the venue, etc.

 You might want to consider a special interactive show using Volume.com Here is our Livestream marketing checksheet to help you along.